therohk/datum-merge/README.md

 };
 let diff = customMerge(target, source, conf);
 ```
+---

+## Upcoming Features

+1. inline the unmaintained [deep-diff](https://github.com/flitbit/diff) library which contains serious bugs. (available)

+2. support merging for top level arrays or primitives.

+3. option to throw error if field datatype changes during merge.

+4. project should compile in strict mode.

+5. formalize config schema for deeply nested objects (for v1).

+Code contributions are welcome via issues and pull requests.

+---

 ## Merge Strategy

 This string code describes how modifications to an attribute for a PUT/UPDATE operation should be handled.
-It decides whether a change to the value of the field is allowed during a merge operation between two entities.
+It decides whether a change to the value of the field is allowed during a merge between two entities.

 ### Strategy Codes

 The same field within a source and target object is represented by `s` and `t` respectively.
 Whether the strategy requires data to be present for the field, is shown by { 0=no, 1=yes, X=irrelavant }.
-The value of the source field is migrated to the target field only if the predicate passes.
+The value is migrated from the source field to the target field only if the predicate passes.

 | Code Value | Predicate | Meaning |
 |----|----|----|